 Preacher curls were popularized by Larry Scott in the 1960s.
 Larry was the first-ever Mr. Olympia winner and had a pair of unbelievable biceps.
 Even by today’s standards his arms were absolutely jaw-dropping!

-As we discussed earlier the preacher curl places your elbows far in front of your body.
+Preacher curls are so effective for targeting the short head of the biceps because they fix your elbows out in front of your body.
 This mechanical position forces your short heads to work extremely hard.

 - Preacher dumbbell curls